hernantz/blog/content/socialism-works-but-doesnt-scale.md

 find a shared truth.

-Maybe libertarianism and socialism have both something to add to the table, can this two oppsite views of the world agree on anyting?
+Maybe libertarianism and socialism have both something to add to the table, can these two opposite views of the world agree on anyting?

 ## Socialism works